dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 # Episode 2: Libraries, Logging, Crafting Framework Recipes

-Welcome back, today we're gonna learn about libraries, logging, function arguments, lists, Crafting Framework recipe, and we are going to test our script in game.
+Welcome back, today we're gonna learn about libraries, logging, function arguments, lists, Crafting Framework recipes, and we are going to test our script in game.

 ## Libraries

 Remember that our mod relies on Skill Module, The Crafting Framework, and Ashfall.
-So let me show you how to import them to your script, so you get access to their functions.
+So let me show you how to import them into your script, so you get access to their functions.
 They are usually put at the top at the script.

 ```lua
 local ashfall = include("mer.ashfall.interop")